Gepetto/gazebros2nix/README.md

 Therefore in this repo we use `permittedInsecurePackages`.

-We don't see any solution to this issue.
+We don't see any good solution to this issue, which has to be fixed in gazebo upstream

 ### Gazebo Classic